yeungda/tourist/README.markdown

 Print some information about your journeys on the console
 >  `tourist describe`

+List your journeys
+>  `tourist list`

 Take your journeys
 >  `tourist journey`

 Verify your observations
 >  `tourist verify`

+# Parallelisation

+Many tourist processes can run in parallel on the same machine.

+## 1 process per journey

+Here is a simple way to run each journey in separate processes, with a limit of 2 processes at onceusing GNU parallel:
+> `tourist list | parallel -j 2 tourist journey`
+> `tourist verify`

+## 1 process per bucket

 # Getting Started